MaahiAgarwal/Todo-App/README.md

 # To-Do List Application

 ## **Description**
-A simple Java-based To-Do List application that helps users organize and manage daily tasks.
+A simple Python-based To-Do List application that helps users organize and manage daily tasks.
 The app allows adding, viewing, updating, and removing tasks efficiently, with features like task categories, priority levels, and due dates.

 ## **Key Features**
 - **Task Categories**: Organize tasks into categories like Work, Personal, etc.